how to: Biltong box

 First off, gather your materials.
 For the most part, everything is cheaper and easier to get on Amazon but you will want to pop in to Target, Walmart, or Big Lots for the sterilite and Home Depot for your dowels, clamp light, and light bulb.
 The sterilite listed in materials is similar to the one I used but any size will do.
-Try to make sure that it is at least 16 inches high.
-This will ensure that there is enough space for the clamp light and the long, dangling pieces of meat.
+Try to make sure that it’s as tall as possible to ensure that there is enough space for the clamp light and the long, dangling pieces of meat.

 Wooden dowels are really affordable at Home Depot and they’ll cut them down to size for you for free.
 I got 4 dowels, had them cut them in half, then cut off the ends to get them down to 20 inches.
 I also grabbed a clamp light and 40w bulb at the same time.

 Once you have all your materials, you’re ready to start marking your cuts.